Ricks-Lab/gpu-utils/README.md

 * Write a users guide.
 * Enhance formatting in Gtk monitor tool.
 Need to improve my Gtk skills!
 * Develop a startup utility to initialize GPU settings at boot up.
-* Include most detailed GPU name in reading from lspci and amdgpu-ls output.
-Optimize both long and short names.
 * Implement an option to only write changes in amdgpu-pac.
-* Implement logging option for amdgpu-monitor.
-* Implement energy meter.
 * Implement card level compatibility flagging and use in showing only compatible cards.
-* Potentially add a dictionary of device ID and GPU name.
-Anyone know where I can find this information?

 ## References
 * Original inspiration for this project: <a href="https://www.reddit.com/r/Amd/comments/agwroj/how_to_overclock_your_amd_gpu_on_linux/?st=JSL25OVP&sh=306c2d15">Reddit</a>